 Are password managers safe?
 Prepare yourself first

-Before you implement a password manager across your business, the most worthwhile preparation you can undertake is to fully understand how these apps work and the potential benefits they can provide for your organization.
+Before you implement a password manager for business (opens in new tab), the most worthwhile preparation you can undertake is to fully understand how these apps work and the potential benefits they can provide for your organization.

 Put simply, a password manager is an app on your phone, tablet, or computer that can reduce your risk of falling victim to fraud by organizing all of your account login details in a secure digital vault, generating new passwords, and synchronizing these across all your devices.
 Your employees will need to remember just one secure master password to gain access to their online credentials.